Find Particular and Homogeneous Solution to Boundary Value Problem Fourier

 We then get the following Sturm-Liouville problem for any eigenfunctions :

-The last two equations are the boundary conditions on which we made homogeneous.
+The last two equations are the boundary conditions on

 This is the exact same eigenvalue problem that we had in an earlier example, so I can just take the solution from there.
 The eigenfunctions are: